 Get a No Obligation Quote Today!

-The Britannia Reeves office is located 40 minutes away from Arundel, in Petersfield.
-They are perfectly located to help with moves throughout Hampshire, Surrey, and West Sussex, as well as destinations further afield.
+The Britannia Reeves office is located 35 minutes away from Arundel, in Petersfield.
+We are perfectly located to help with moves throughout Hampshire, Surrey, and West Sussex, as well as to destinations further afield.

 Moving to Arundel

 Being a market town with a castle and antique shops probably indicates to potential buyers that Arundel is going to have some special properties.
 Barn conversions, country homes, and quaint cottages graces estate agent’s windows.
-Three bedroom detached homes start at £450,000, rising to £650,000 for four bedrooms.
-Detached homes near and over the £1 million marker include idyllic country manor houses, regency mansions, and properties with lands and out buildings.
-Two bedroom terraced homes in Arundel are upwards of £185,000 and flats start at £120,000.
+Three bedroom detached homes start at £800,000, rising to £1,200,00 for four bedrooms.
+Two bedroom terraced homes in Arundel are upwards of £300,000 and flats start at £250,000.

-If you would prefer to rent in Arundel, potential residents must be aware that home with three or more bedrooms rarely come on the market.
-Whether detached, semidetached, or terraced, family sized lets will cost a minimum of £1300 pcm.
-Two bedroom apartments are upwards of £895 pcm.
+If you would prefer to rent in Arundel, potential residents must be aware that homes with three or more bedrooms rarely come on the market.
+Whether detached, semi-detached, or terraced, family sized lets will cost a minimum of £1500 pcm.
+Two bedroom apartments are upwards of £1200 pcm.

 Days Out in Arundel